eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 I do not really use API Clients for Automating, I use them to support my testing.
 For Automating I tend to use code and HTTP libraries so the features below may not be the same review criteria that you apply.

+- Essential
+  - Send HTTP or HTTPS requests
+  - View the actual requests and responses
+  - Proxy support
+  - Can create invalid requests
 - Optional
   - Read Open API files
   - Supports global environment variables e.g. for host